ENGLISH - SPANISH GLOSSARY OF TRANSLATION INDUSTRY TERMS

 Borrowing

-Literal or direct translation that involves transferring words from one language to the other, either “as is” (loanwords) or adapting them to the target language grammar rules.
+Literal or direct translation that involves transferring words from one language to the other,

 Spanish: préstamo